 And pick a destination with cosy cafes.
 How often have I gotten to sit in a local cafe and just read my book on past trips?
 Answer: never.
 I also used cafe stop-offs as a way to warm up and to get all my thoughts down in my travel journal right away, which I never get to do!

-Do things you wouldn’t in a group setting
+Do things you wouldn’t on a group trip

-“Hey let’s get up before sunrise to go look at Charles Bridge” would have probably gotten me a “no thanks” or “do we have to” when travelling with anyone else, even after explaining it was to see it without the crowds/take gorgeous photos.
+“Hey let’s get up before sunrise to go look at Charles Bridge” would have probably gotten me a “no thanks” or “do we have to” when travelling with anyone else.
+Even after I explained we could see it without the crowds/take gorgeous photos.
 On this trip, I only had myself to battle with.

 Charles Bridge at sunrise – worth getting up for